kdubovikov/weather-station-esp/README.md

 This is a part of ESP32 Weather Station project that contains firmware for ESP32.

 ## Companion blog post
-The inner workings of the source code is throughly explained in a companion blog post.
+The inner workings of the source code are throughly explained in a companion blog post.

 ## Installation
 ```